-After primary school, most young people in Denmark choose either to take a programme of secondary school (high school) education or a vocational programme.
+After elementary school, most young people in Denmark take either an upper secondary (high school) education (72%) or a vocational education (20%).

 The HTX programme emphasises technological, scientific and business-oriented educational perspectives.
-The requirement for admission is a passed 9th grade examination.
-The programme lasts three years, and consists of a six-month basic course and a 2½-year study programme.
+The admission requirement is a passed 9th grade final examination, and the programme lasts three years, consisting of a six-month basic course and a 2½-year study programme.

 There are a number of international secondary schools in Denmark.
 An international private secondary school is a programme of secondary school education aimed at students who wish to take an international examination.
 The international examination in question, such as the International Baccalaureate (IB), must also provide access to programmes of higher education in Denmark.
 A number of state secondary schools also offer IB.

-If you are from another Nordic country and wish to take a secondary school programme in Denmark
+If you are from another Nordic country and wish to take an upper secondary school programme in Denmark

-The Nordic countries have entered into a mutual agreement that provides young people in the Nordic countries with access to secondary (high school) education in all of the Nordic countries.
+The Nordic countries have entered into a mutual agreement that provides young people in the Nordic countries with access to secondary (high school) education in all of the Nordic countries on a par with the citizens of their own countries.
 This means that you can usually obtain admission to a Danish secondary school if you have completed primary school in another Nordic country.

-A vocational programme is a practical educational programme in which most of the teaching takes place vis an internship venue, such as a large industrial company, a workshop, a kitchen or a shop.
+A vocational programme is a practical educational programme in which a large part of the teaching takes place at an internship venue, such as a large industrial company, a workshop, a kitchen or a shop.

 You can take an EUX programme together with the vocational programme.
 This gives you the same opportunities for admission to higher education as a secondary school examination.